SAF 2205™ is a duplex (austenitic-ferritic) stainless steel characterized by:

 |Temperature, °C||MPa||Temperature, °F||ksi|

 The weldability of SAF 2205™ is good.
+Welding must be carried out without preheating and subsequent heat treatment is normally not necessary.
 Suitable methods of fusion welding are manual metal-arc welding (MMA/SMAW) and gas-shielded arc welding, with the TIG/GTAW method as first choice.
-Preheating and subsequent heat treatment are normally not necessary

 For SAF 2205™, heat input of 0.5-2.5 kJ/mm and interpass temperature of <150°C (300°F) are recommended.